-7.2 From Programming Language Semantics to Domain Models
+7.2.2 From Programming Language Semantics to Domain Models

 In 1973-1974, at the IBM Vienna Laboratory, we, Peter Lucas, Hans Bekič, Cliff Jones, Wolfgang Henhapl and I researched & developed a formal description of the PL/I programming language [7].
-In 1979-1984, at the Dansk Datamatik Center, DDC, under my leadership and with invaluable help from my colleague, Dr. Hans Bruun, and based on my MSc. lectures, seven M.Sc. students developed formal descriptions of (and later full compilers for) the CHILL [89] and Ada [58] programming languages.
+In 1979-1984, at the Dansk Datamatik Center, DDC, under my leadership and with invaluable help from my colleague, Dr. Hans Bruun, and based on my MSc. lectures, seven M.Sc. students developed formal descriptions of (and later full compilers for) the programming languages CHILL [92] and Ada, the latter under the informed management of Dr. Ole N. Oest [61].